 We believe that yoga fits perfectly with a language study trip, whether as an activity that you do alongside the study or as a core part of the programme.
 Our Language plus Yoga programmes balance challenging education in the classroom with regular yoga sessions.

 Relaxation leads to improved focus on the language you are learning.
-At present, we offer Language plus Yoga courses in India, Australia, Canada and Panama.
+At present, we offer Language plus Yoga courses in India, Australia and the USA.

 Besides yoga, we have other programmes that encourage you to clear your mind and focus on the present, including Language plus Sport courses in dozens of locations.
 Anyone who has been skiing or snowboarding in fresh powder knows just how immersive the experience is, much like surfing: another activity where you are free of outside distractions.
 There is no space for a mobile phone in a wetsuit!